-Our Energies & Services business segment - comprised of the subsidiaries Bouygues Energies & Services, Bouygues Energies & Services InTec, and Kraftanlagen - operates in digital networks, electrical and HVAC engineering, facilities management and services to industry.
+The Energies & Services arm - comprised of the subsidiaries Bouygues Energies & Services, Bouygues Energies & Services InTec, and Kraftanlagen - operates in digital networks, electrical and HVAC engineering, facilities management and services to industry.

-As a general rule, both in France and abroad, improving the energy efficiency of buildings is becoming essential due to the increasing demands of industry (Building Management Systems, smart buildings, smart cities, energy consulting, etc.), environmental challenges, demographic growth, and the growing scarcity of raw materials.
+As a general rule, both in France and abroad, improving the energy efficiency of buildings is becoming key due to the increasing demands of industry (building management systems, smart buildings, smart cities, energy consulting, etc.), environmental challenges, demographic growth, and the growing scarcity of raw materials.
 Telecommunications needs are also driving the growth of network infrastructure.